saoirse-defi/CI-MS4-Farm2Table/README.md

 #### CRUD Operations

-One of the main goals of this milestone project was to integrate a database within our application and use it to it's full potential.
+One of the main goals of this milestone project was to integrate a database within our application and use it to its full potential.
 CRUD in computer programming is an acronym which stands for create, read, update & delete.
 This covers the 4 main operations of a database.
 Within this section I will go over how I implemented each of these operations.

 ##### Create Operation